-Bug repellent safety
+Bug repellent safetyInsect repellent safety

-- Use protective netting around sleeping and eating areas to keep the bugs at bay.
+- Use protective netting around sleeping and eating areas to keep bugs at bay.

 - To avoid skin irritation, apply insect repellent to clothing.
-Test the repellent on a small area of clothing first to determine if it will bleach or otherwise discolor the fabric.
+Test the repellent on a small, hidden area of clothing first to see if it will bleach or discolor the fabric.

 To avoid toxicity from insect repellents: